waqashussain117/Segy_Converter/README.md

 ## License

-This project is licensed under the [GNPU](LICENSE).
+This project is licensed under the [GNU](LICENSE).
 You are free to use, modify, and distribute this software as per the terms of the license.

 ## Contributing